 Samsung is touting AKG branding on the new earbuds, a recognized pro audio brand, engineering some of the best headphones.
 The Galaxy Buds pair straight out of the box via Bluetooth 5.0.
 The earbuds offer an improved connection to multiple devices and have a greater range thanks to Bluetooth 5.0.
 The new true wireless earbuds will also feature Connection Shift, which will allow users to swap between a smart wearable and a phone faster.
 The Galaxy Buds will arrive on March 8 for $129.

 Galaxy Fit and Fit E

-A simple fitness tracking device is what it meant for the Galaxy Fit and Fit E. Featuring thin, and lightweight designs, the Galaxy Fit, and Galaxy Fit E comes with automatic fitness tracking.
-This device can automatically start tracking when you run, walk, bike, or start even a general dynamic workout.
+A simple fitness tracking device is what it means for the Galaxy Fit and Fit E. Featuring thin and lightweight designs, the Galaxy Fit and Galaxy Fit E come with automatic fitness tracking.
+This device can automatically start tracking when you run, walk, bike, or even start a general dynamic workout.
 There is also a customized option to select manually from 90 different exercises.